Polyanyanwu/pension-adviser-pp3/README.md

 #### **Wireframe**

 The application is of a Command Line type with limitations on the width and height of the interaction area.
-Therefore, the wirframe is a simple one as given below:
+Therefore, the Wirframe is a simple one as given below:

 ![Application Wireframe](/readme-docs/pp3_wireframe.png)